-CONTRACT TYPE DESCRIPTION OF SERVICES FEE RANGES Portfolio Management Services We direct and monitor the investment portfolio.
+CONTRACT TYPE DESCRIPTION OF SERVICES FEE RANGES Portfolio Management and Advisory Services We direct and monitor the investment portfolio.
 This may be provided on a non-discretionary or discretionary basis.
 The fee depends on the type of client, the asset classes under advisement, the complexity of the portfolio and other factors.
 Fees may be higher or lower depending on asset level breakpoints, and fees or a portion of fees may be contingent on meeting performance hurdles.
 Fees range from 2 to 60 basis points on the net asset value of the investment assets (or on commitments to private investments) and are generally subject to a minimum annual fee.
-Fees for discretionary mandates specifically focused on secondaries may include carried interest and a management fee.
-Staff Extension Services Depending on a client's specific needs, we build a custom relationship, typically acting as a sounding board leveraging our research platform and supplementing their internal capabilities.
-Often our work is focusing on alternative assets.
+Fees for co-investment advisory services are negotiable depending on the size and complexity of a client's co-investment program and overall relationship with CA. Fees for discretionary mandates specifically focused on secondaries and/or co-investments may include carried interest and a management fee.
+Staff Extension Services Depending on a client's specific needs, we build a custom relationship, typically acting as a sounding board, leveraging our research platform and supplementing their internal capabilities.
+Often our work focuses on alternative assets.
 The fee depends on the client's in-house resources and the specific set of services desired by the client.
 Typically, these are fixed fee arrangements, subject to a minimum annual fee.